This quick and easy chicken and mushroom stroganoff recipe can be whipped up in just 30 minutes, making it perfect for busy weeknights.

 ✔️ Why should you try it?

-- Dried Italian Herbs - a non traditional twist!
+Dried Italian Herbs - for extra flavour!

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post